romshark/Go-1-2-Proposal---Immutability/README.md

 actual code because it can't be verified algorithmically.

 #### 1.1.3.
 The - Slow but Safe vs Dangerous but Fast - Dilemma
-As previously mentioned, copies are the only way to achieve immutability in Go 1.x, but copies inevitably degrade runtime performance.
-This dilemma encourages us to either write unsafe mutable APIs when targeting optimal runtime performance or safe but slow and copy-code bloated ones.
+Copies are the only way to achieve immutability in Go 1.x, but copies inevitably degrade runtime performance.
+This dilemma encourages Go 1.x developers to either write unsafe mutable APIs when targeting optimal runtime performance or safe but slow and copy-code bloated ones.

-We have to choose between performance and safety even though having both would be possible with compiler-enforced immutable types at the cost of a slightly decreased compilation time.
+Optional performance and code safety are, currently, mutually exclusive, even though having both would be possible with compiler-enforced immutable types at the cost of a slightly decreased compilation time.

 #### 1.1.4.
 Inconsistent Concept of Constants
 Currently, Go 1.x won't allow non-scalar constants such as constant slices: